agilajah/agilajah.github.io/_posts/2020-05-23-eid-al-fitr-2020-neurafarm-contribution.md

 ## What have we (Neurafarm) done?

-As a smart farming startup with a vision to help achieve global food security throught technology, during this pandemic increased our [Neurafarm](www.neurafarm.com) commitment and improve our services for farmers to keep them productive during the crisis, and beyond.
+As a smart farming startup with a vision to help achieve global food security through technology, during this pandemic we have increased our [Neurafarm](www.neurafarm.com) commitment and improve our services for farmers to keep them productive during the crisis, and beyond.
 Some of our focus are:

 1. Free online consultation for darmers
 2. Access to training & experts